-All vessels required to give VHF notification shall give an ‘ALL SHIPS’ call prior to departure from any berth within Cowes Harbour and when passing the following positions:
+All vessels required to give VHF notification shall give an ‘ALL SHIPS’ call on VHF 69 when approaching Cowes, prior to departure from any riverside berth or prior to entering the fairway from any marina within Cowes Harbour and when passing the following positions:

-• 250m north of Cowes Chain Ferry (at Shepards Wharf Marina)
+• 250m north of Cowes Chain Ferry (at Shepards Marina).

 • Folly Inn (vessels bound for Newport).

 • 250m south of Cowes Chain Ferry (at Cowes Harbour Fuels).

 Any vessel to which this Direction applies and under way within the area of jurisdiction of Cowes Harbour shall, if a close quarters or passing situation is likely to occur, respond to an ‘ALL SHIPS’ call from another vessel and state her name, position and whether inbound or outbound.

 In addition, vessels to which this Direction applies shall maintain a listening watch on VHF Ch 69 at all times when under way within the Cowes Harbour area of jurisdiction.

 The ‘ALL SHIPS’ call as required by this Direction does not entitle any vessel priority or sole occupancy of the main fairway.
 All vessels are required to navigate in Cowes Harbour in compliance with the Merchant Shipping (Distress Signals and Prevention of Collisions) Regulations (as amended) and Cowes Harbour General Directions.